Get down with the lingo

 Main DiagonalThe larger of the two diagonals of a kite.
 It's the diagonal about which there is a line of symmetry.

 MedianA segment parallel to the bases of a trapezoid that connects the midpoints of the non-parallel sides.
 A trapezoid's median also has a length that's the average of the two bases.

 ParallelogramA quadrilateral in which both pairs of opposite sides are parallel.
 Consequently, they're also congruent.
 And their opposite angles are congruent.
 And their consecutive angles are supplementary.
 And their diagonals bisect each other.
 And they like long romantic walks on the beach and reading Danielle Steel novels.

-PolygonA closed 2D shape that is made up entirely of segments.
+PolygonA closed 2D shape that's made up entirely of straight line segments.
 No saucy curves on these guys.
 They're all lines and angles.

 QuadrilateralA polygon with four sides.
 We can remember this easily because "quad" means "four" and "lateral" means "side."